- “Nos” are necessary for the “yeses” of your life

-The author says that saying no can be difficult because it sits uncomfrotably between the exercise of your power and the nurturing of your relationships.
+The author says that saying no can be difficult because it sits uncomfortably between the exercise of your power and the nurturing of your relationships.

 I think Ury is right.

-Also read “No More Mr. Nice Guy” and for a deeper approach check out my courses Social Power.
+Also read “No More Mr. Nice Guy” and for a deeper approach check out Power University.

 The Three Approaches to Saying No